jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 Semantic versioning is ideal because it is easy for us humans to understand.
 I can compare two semantic versions and determine which one is newer, if the newer one will have a breaking change, or if the new version contains new features or just fixes to existing features.

+#### Semantic Version Format

+The below is the specification of a semantic version.
+It contains information about the `major`, `minor`, and `patch` versions.
+It can include other parts such as prerelease and build metadata, but I have never needed to use those parts of the specification when versioning internal software for my organization.

 ```text
 <major>.<minor>.<patch>
 ```